On dense subalgebras of the singular ideal in groupoid C*-algebras

 \section{Abstract}

-We prove that ideals in amenable second-countable non-Hausdorff \'etale groupoid $C^{*}$-algebras are determined by their isotropy fibres.
+We prove that ideals in amenable second-countable non-Hausdorff \'etale groupoid $C^*$-algebras are determined by their isotropy fibres.
 As an application, we characterise when the singular functions in Connes' algebra are dense in the singular ideal in terms of a property of explicit ideals in the isotropy group $C^*$-algebras.
 We then show this density property holds for all $C^*$-algebras of groupoids with finite-by-nilpotent isotropy groups.

 \subjclass[2020]{22A22, 46L05 (Primary); 37A55, 22D25 (Secondary)}

 \keywords{\'Etale groupoid, non-Hausdorff, $C^*$-algebra, singular ideal, isotropy fibres}